sharjeel3/react-address-book-ovo/README.md

 * UI Library should be linked to components in design system with storybook or something similar.
 * Animations can be added as required
 * Would need React Router for routing
+* Icons are currently using SVG files.
+Icon component can be generalized for all icons
+* Fonts can be locally hosted
+* Accessibility can be improved